Catalan Company: Battle of Apros

-The Catalan Company then marched to Thrace, leaving a few families behind in Gallipoli.
-After three days marching they came across, near Apros, the Byzantine army of 6,000 cavalry and even more infantry under the Emperor's son Prince Michael.
+The Catalan Company then marched to Thrace and left a few families behind in Gallipoli.
+In July 1305, after three days of marching, they came across, near Apros, the Byzantine army of 6,000 cavalry and even more infantry under the Emperor's son Prince Michael.

 The Catalan forces lined up in front of the Byzantine army, which included a large contingent of Alans as well as many Turcopoles.
-Despite the Imperial Army's numerical superiority, the Alans withdrew after the first charge, whereupon the Turcopoles deserted en bloc to the Catalans.
-The Catalans inflicted heavy losses and even Prince Michael was injured and had to leave the field, followed by his army.
-The Catalans had won the day but slept with weapons in hand in case of a Byzantine counter-attack.
+Despite the Imperial Army's numerical superiority, the Alans withdrew after the first charge, and the Turcopoles deserted en bloc to the Catalans.
+The Catalans inflicted heavy losses, and even Prince Michael was injured and had to leave the field, followed by his army.
+The Catalans had won the day but slept with weapons in hand in case of a Byzantine counterattack.

-When 60 Catalan prisoners in Adrianople heard of the victory they resolved to break out but could only climb on the roof of a tower.
+When 60 Catalan prisoners in Adrianople heard of the victory, they resolved to break out but could only climb on the roof of a tower.
 The local population were eventually driven to set fire to the tower in which most of the Catalans perished.
-Those that jumped were set upon by the crowd.
+Those who jumped were set upon by the crowd.

 Dominion over Thrace

-The Catalans proceeded to ravage Thrace for two years, assisted by the return of Ferran Eiximenis d'Arenós, with whose help they captured several towns.
+The Catalans proceeded to ravage Thrace for two years and were assisted by the return of Ferran Eiximenis d'Arenós with whose help they captured several towns.

 Battle of Mount Haemus

 The Company decided to have a showdown with a tribal group known as the Magasetas, who were based in the vicinity of Mount Haemus and had been involved in the murder of Roger de Flor.
 They withdrew troops in preparation from the various towns of Thrace such as Pacia, Modico and Rodesto which they had been occupying.
 Leaving a garrison in Gallipoli to look after the women and their possessions the main bulk of the Catalans set off in search of the Magasetas.
-After several days they located them and counted 3,000 cavalry and 6,000 infantry plus their baggage train.
+After several days, the Catalans located them and counted 3,000 cavalry and 6,000 infantry plus their baggage train.

 The battle took place next day on a plain at the foot of the Mount Haemus where the Magasetas made a defensive wall of their wagons.
-Once again the superior Catalan cavalry and infantry overwhelmed the enemy, killing their general Gregorio.
-Of the 9,000 fighting men of the Magasetas only 300 survived.
+Once again, the superior Catalan cavalry and infantry overwhelmed the enemy, killing their general Gregorio.
+Of the 9,000 fighting men of the Magasetas, only 300 survived.
 The women and children tried in vain to escape on tired horses.